El Chapulín Colorado: Legacy The Simpsons creator Matt Groening has said that he created the Bumblebee Man character after watching El Chapulín Colorado in a motel on the United States–Mexico border.

+The DC film Blue Beetle (2023) features an homage to El Chapulín Colorado.
+Director Ángel Manuel Soto and writer Gareth Dunnet-Alcocer incorporated the homage due to having watched the original series while growing up.

-Fine Art
+Fine art

-El Chapulín Colorado was one of the subjects incorporated by photographer Dulce Pinzon in her photographic series titled "The Real Stories of the Superheroes."
+El Chapulín Colorado was one of the subjects incorporated by photographer Dulce Pinzon in her photographic series titled "The Real Stories of the Superheroes".
 In this series, Pinzon dressed mostly Mexican immigrants as various superheroes, but performing their normal, daily work in construction, childcare, waitressing, window cleaning, etc., and then photographed them.
-The series included super heroes such as Batman, Superman, Spider-Man, as well as El Chapulin Colorado.
+The series included superheroes such as Batman, Superman, Spider-Man, as well as El Chapulín Colorado.
 This photographic series was declared as part of the National Legacy of Mexico in 2020.